bansakai/ZERO/README.md

 <br>

 7. Start `ZERO.exe`
-8. Enter the exact name you use in the Discord, click `Register`
+8. Enter the name that you use in the Discord exactly, click `Register`
 9. If you get a message saying `User Doesn't Exist...` you entered the wrong name.
-If so, click `No` and look at **Active Profiles.**
+If so, click `No` and look at **Active Profile Logins.**
-10. Once logged in, click the Settings icon, then `Clear Cache` at the top.
+10. Once you're logged in, click the Settings icon, then `Clear Cache` at the top.
-11. In Settings under `Game Path` - choose the location you installed SPT.
+11. In Settings under `Game Path` - choose the SPT folder where you installed everything.
 12. Now click the arrow in the top right to save.
 13. Click `Start Game`

-You are now loading into **EFT: ZERO**
+14. Once in-game, go to Settings and change Main Menu Background to "ZERO Mod."

+Now you're ready to play **EFT: ZERO**

-### Active Profiles:
+### Active Profile Logins:

 - Bans
 - TITS